Approach & Team Structure

 The GSA Centers of Excellence (CoE) were established to accelerate IT modernization across government to improve the public experience and increase operational efficiency.

 To accomplish these objectives, the CoE centralize top government tech talent, leverage private-sector best practices, and operate with a teaming mindset to collaborate across government departments and agencies.
-The CoE has teams focus on five functional areas:
+The CoE has teams focus on six functional areas:

 The CoE engage in a phased approach: